regal/regal/docs/agents.md

 Wait, where did that 1 come from?
 When you register an agent, it is given a unique numeric ID.
 This is what Regal uses to track your agents.

-Agents can only be registered once*, so an agent can have only one ID.
+Agents can only be registered once, so an agent can have only one ID.
 Attempting to re-register an agent throws an error.

 ```ts
 const waterBucket = new Bucket(5, "water", true).register(game); // OK